opensearch-project/project-website/_posts/2025-05-20-Do-More-with-Less-Save-Up-to-3x-on-Storage-with-Derived-Vector-Source.markdown

 In Lucene, the `_source` is implemented as a _stored field_---a structure designed for retrieving data, not for searching it.

 With vector search, you usually don't need to retrieve the vector itself: a list of floating-point numbers doesn't convey much meaning to a typical user.
-For example, if you're searching for a romantic poem, you don't care how the poem is semantically represented — you just want the right text, fast.
+For example, if you're searching for a romantic poem, you don't care how the poem is semantically represented—you just want the right text, fast.

 Vector fields are very large, and including them in responses adds noise to the response and slows down search requests.
 In production, we typically recommend [excluding vector fields from the returned `_source`](https://docs.opensearch.org/docs/latest/vector-search/performance-tuning-search/#avoid-reading-stored-fields) to improve performance: